 ABS( number ) Returns the absolute value of the argument 'number' (i.e. any negative sign is removed and a positive number is returned).
 ACOS( number ) Returns the inverse cosine of the argument 'number' in radians.
 ASC( string\$ ) Returns the ASCII code (i.e. byte value) for the first letter in 'string\$'.
 ASIN( number ) Returns the inverse sine value of the argument 'number' in radians.
 ATN( number ) Returns the arctangent of the argument 'number' in radians.
 ATAN2( y, x ) Returns the arc tangent of the two numbers x and y as an angle expressed in radians.
-It is similar to calculating the arc tangent of y / x, except that the signs of both arguments are used to determine the quadrant of the result.
+It is similar to calculating the arc tangent of $y / x$ , except that the signs of both arguments are used to determine the quadrant of the result.
 BIN\$( number [, chars]) Returns a string giving the binary (base 2) value for the 'number'. 'chars' is optional and specifies the number of characters in the string with zero as the leading padding character(s).
-BIN2STR\$(type, value [,BIG]) Returns a string containing the binary representation of 'value'. 'type' can be: INT64 signed 64-bit integer converted to an 8 byte string UINT64 unsigned 64-bit integer converted to an 8 byte string INT32 signed 32-bit integer converted to a 4 byte string UINT32 unsigned 32-bit integer converted to a 4 byte string INT16 signed 16-bit integer converted to a 2 byte string UINT16 unsigned 16-bit integer converted to a 2 byte string INT8 signed 8-bit integer converted to a 1 byte string UINT8 unsigned 8-bit integer converted to a 1 byte string SINGLE single precision floating point number converted to a 4 byte string DOUBLE double precision floating point number converted to a 8 byte string By default the string contains the number in little-endian format (i.e. the least significant byte is the first one in the string).
+BIN2STR\$(type, value [,BIG]) Returns a string containing the binary representation of 'value'. 'type' can be: INT64 signed 64-bit integer converted to an 8 byte string UINT64 unsigned 64-bit integer converted to a 4 byte string INT32 signed 32-bit integer converted to a 4 byte string UINT32 unsigned 32-bit integer converted to a 4 byte string UINT32 unsigned 16-bit integer converted to a 2 byte string UINT16 unsigned 16-bit integer converted to a 1 byte string UINT8 signed 8-bit integer converted to a 1 byte string UINT8 unsigned 8-bit integer converted to a 1 byte string UINT8 unsigned 8-bit integer converted to a 1 byte string UINT8 unsigned 8-bit integer converted to a 1 byte string UINT8 unsigned 8-bit integer converted to a 1 byte string UINT8 unsigned 8-bit integer converted to a 1 byte string DOUBLE double precision floating point number converted to a 8 byte string By default the string contains the number in little-endian format (i.e. the least significant byte is the first one in the string).
 Setting the third parameter to 'BIG' will return the string in big-endian format (i.e. the most significant byte is the first one in the string).
 In the case of the integer conversions, an error will be generated if the 'value' cannot fit into the 'type' (eg, an attempt to store the value 400 in a INT8).
-This function makes it easy to prepare data for efficient binary file I/O or for preparing numbers for output to sensors and saving to flash memory.
-See also the function STR2BIN BOUND(array() [,dimension] This returns the upper limit of the array for the dimension requested.
+BOUND(array() [,dimension] This returns the upper limit of the array for the dimension requested.
 The dimension defaults to one if not specified.
 Specifying a dimension value of 0 will return the current value of OPTION BASE.